Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: Observations and burst-cluster Detection

 \subsection{DM Optimized for Structure}

 The radio signal experiences dispersion as it propagates through the plasma.
-This dispersive delay is inversely proportional to the square of the radio frequency and directly proportional to the DM, which quantifies the total plasma content along the signal's path:
+This dispersive delay is inversely proportional to the square of the radio frequency and directly proportional to the dispersion measure (DM), which quantifies the total plasma content along the line of sight from the source to the observer:

-where $\mathrm{DM}$ is the dispersion measure, $n$ is the free electron density, and $dl$ is the differential path length.
+where $n$ is the free electron density, and $dl$ is the differential path length.

 The FRB search algorithm explores a range of DM values to compensate for the delay.
 According to \citet{Hessels_2019}, the DM of the FRB is determined based on either the maximum signal-to-noise ratio (S/N) or the most detailed temporal structure of the burst.
-Motivated by the propagation model proposed by \citet{2021arXiv210713549T}, the intrinsic burst emission passes through an inhomogeneous modulation region near the FRB source, where broadband but temporally sharp modulation features are imprinted onto the already dispersed pulse.
-Assuming no significant source-inherent drifting features exist, the modulated temporal structure imprinted by the screen can be optimally resolved by adopting a structure-maximizing DM, whereas the maximum S/N-based DM predominantly captures dispersion accumulated along the entire source-Earth path.
+As described by the propagation scenario of \citet{2021arXiv210713549T}, the intrinsic burst emission passes through an inhomogeneous modulation region near the FRB source, where short-duration intensity dropouts or narrow absorption features are imprinted simultaneously across the full observing band onto the already dispersed pulse.
+Assuming no significant source-inherent drifting features exist, the modulated temporal structure imprinted by the screen can be optimally resolved by adopting a structure-maximizing DM, whereas the S/N-maximizing DM corresponds to the value that yields the highest integrated burst significance, though this choice may smear out complex temporal substructures or multiple components.
 Conversely, when propagation effects are negligible, the de-dispersed dynamic spectrum morphology directly manifests the source's intrinsic radiation mechanism.
 The interpretation becomes more nuanced when both propagation-induced modulation and source-inherent drifting features coexist.